State’s first 3 omicron variant cases have mild symptoms, health dept. says

 MUSC said in an earlier release the cases were detected in patients from Charleston, North Charleston and on Johns Island.
 The first Omicron case in the state involved a COVID sample collected for testing on Dec.
 4, MUSC said, which means the fast-spreading variant has been here for at least a couple of weeks.

+“It came from another virus that we first and last saw in April 2020, it had only one or two mutations.
+It has developed more than 50 mutations in the time in between and we didn’t know where it was,” he said.
+“We know that the virus can do that but it is still kind of scary that we have no warning signs for one and a half year and now we have a full-fledged new variant.”

+He said this concerns him because it isn’t clear how many other variants with potentially dangerous mutations could be going undetected.

-Traxler said getting fully vaccinated and boosted are the most important things people can do to protect themselves from omicron.
+Albrecht and Traxler said getting fully vaccinated and boosted are the most important things people can do to protect themselves from Omicron.

 “Please, if you are not already fully vaccinated and you’re over your five years old or over, please get fully vaccinated, and if you are fully vaccinated, and it’s been the appropriate amount of time, you’re an adult or even 16 and over now, please get your booster shot,” Traxler said.
 We know especially that getting your booster shot really helps to increase your antibody levels and your protection against the omicron variant.